luizbgomide/EclipsePhase2e-ptbr/src/16/19-nanotech.md

 **General Hive:** General hives can produce any standard swarm with the right blueprints and/or programming.
 They are medium-sized and not easily portable, with a volume of 20 liters.
 Each includes a disassembly unit for recycling trash as feedstock.

 **Specialized Hive:** Specialized hives are far more common than general hives.
 Each produces only a single type of swarm (blueprints included).
-Hives are small sized. complexity is one step above the swarm's complexity.
+Hives are small sized. complexity is one step above the swarm’s complexity.

 ## Nanofabricators